 Yes, people who have contracted the virus can infect others before developing symptoms or even if they have no symptoms at all.

-Those at risk of becoming seriously ill include everyone over the age of 65, pregnant women, smokers and people with the following conditions:
+Those at risk of becoming seriously ill include older people (the risk of contracting a severe case of the virus increases with age.
+The risk of being hospitalised also increases from the age of 50), pregnant women, adults with trisomy 21 (Down's syndrome) and people with certain forms of the following chronic conditions:

 The information above is supplied by the Federal Office of Public Health (FOPH).
 It is purely for information purposes and is no substitute for medical advice.
 If experiencing health problems, you should contact your doctor or a medical professional.